yeshwanthkesani/cloud/README.md

-# Workshop 2025
+# Model.earth Cloud 2025

-1. Fork and clone our [workshop repo](https://github.com/modelearth/workshop) and [localsite repo](https://github.com/modelearth/localsite).
+1. Fork and clone our [cloud repo](https://github.com/modelearth/cloud) and [localsite repo](https://github.com/modelearth/localsite).

 2. Turn on GitHub Pages for both.
-So [account].github.com/workshop works.
+So [account].github.com/cloud works.

 3. In the "team/2025" subfolder, add a folder with your handle (firstname) from our [Member List](https://model.earth/community/members).
 Use lowercase.